Gusii people: Social organisation

 The social organisation of Abagusii is clan-based and decentralised in nature.
 The Abagusii society is less based on social/caste stratifications than other societies, and there was little hierarchical strata based on caste or social status.
 For instance, certain professions like iron smiths ("oboturi") and warriors ("oborwani"/"chinkororo") were generally respected, but did not form a distinct caste.

 Political organisation

 Traditional Gusii leaders c.
 1916–1938.

 The Abagusii had a decentralised and clan-based form of government.
 Each clan had their own independent government and leader; the clan leader ("omorwoti/omogambi") was the highest leadership rank for all clans and was equivalent to a king/chief role.
-It is common for the Abagusii men refer to their peers within the community as "erwoti" or "omogambi" when talking.
+It is common for Gusii men to refer to their peers within the community as "erwoti" or "omogambi" when talking.
 There were also lower leadership ranks unique to individual clans.
 Warriors held an important role as the defenders of the community and their shared wealth in the form of cows.